ibexa/documentation-user/docs/content_management/translate_content.md

 ![Distraction-free mode](img/translations_distraction_free_mode.png "Distraction-free mode")

-!!! note "Side-by-side translation view limitations"

-    Content types that use Page Builder or Form Builder do not support the side-by-side translation view and open in the standard single-language editor instead.

-    Also, product attributes are not translatable and they are inactive in the side-by-side translation view.

 The back office offers several entry points where you can access the side-by-side translation view, for example: